 Nicole has a strong practice in construction litigation and financial institutions litigation.
 She has been involved in catastrophic liability and significant property damage claims, including recovery actions.
 In addition to acting for contractors in disputes with principals she acts in defence of professionals including architects, building surveyors, building inspectors, land surveyors, valuers, estate agents, landscape architects, structural, geotechnical and civil engineers, liquidators and administrators, financial advisers, licensees, insurance agents and brokers, barristers, solicitors, life agents, town planners, accountants and tax agents.

 Nicole is recognised as a leading practitioner for Insurance by Chambers & Partners, Legal 500 and Best Lawyers.
-She is also listed as a leading Professional Indemnity Lawyer – Victoria 2021 by Doyle's Guide and is recommended by Legal 500 for Litigation.
+She is listed in the 'Hall of Fame' by Legal 500 2024.